-- Honor the narratives presented to the church by people of African, Asian, Latino/ Hispanic and Indigenous heritage;
+- Sharing the experiences of people of African, Asian, Indigenous, and Latina/o heritage;

-- Collaborate with the Racial and Ethnic Ministries Committee to ensure VTS’ commitment to diversity is reflected in our worship, pedagogy, community life, and engagements off campus.
+- Partnering with others to be sure diversity is reflected in our worship, pedagogy, and community life.

 |"No Turning Back"|Copies of No Turning Back are now available on Amazon.